Lyrcaxis/DialogueEditor/README.md

-# DialogueEditor using Odin Inspector
+# Dialogue Editor using Odin Inspector

-**This was programmed using C#7.2 , and uses some C#7.2 exclusive features, like tuples and local functions.**
+This asset requires C #7.2+.

-To enable C#7.2 install the Incremental Compiler from Unity's Package Manager.
+This means it's only accessible in Unity 2019+ by default, or in Unity 2018.2+ if you install the Incremental Compiler package from the package manager.

 **-- Usage is simple --**